 Most law reviews are available online via one of the public access computers and HeinOnline or Nexis Uni.

 The Law Library has only one set of bathrooms.
 Follow the right-hand aisle, they are on the right about half-way down.

 The Law Library no longer carries a full set of Shepard's citators.
-However, we do keep current Shepard Citators for Hawaii and Pacific Reports.
-One is found in the Hawaii section near Hawaii Reports and the other is in the reference section after Pacific Reports.
+However, we do have Shepard Citators for Hawaii Reports in the Reserve collection, but Lexis is no longer updating it.